smerschjohann/tty0.it/content/posts/windev/overview/index.md

 ## Overview

-In this section I want to show you my current development environment.
+In this series I want to show you my current Linux development environment on Windows.
-While not limited to the terminal, I want to focus on the dev stuff using the terminal.
-I will add IntelliJ and other interesting aspects that I use for development.
+While I use this environment for nearly everything, I will focus on the Terminal here.
+In later articles, I will describe how to use IntelliJ and other features that interoperate with Windows.

-I'm using the ZSH shell with some plugins and additional tools to allow easier interaction with clusters and always know to which cluster I'm connected.
+As Shell of choice, I use ZSH with some plugins and additional tools, as it enables autocompletion, nice history searches, good shell visualizations and many more.

 As my work environments are mainly Windows systems, I had to come up with solution that allows me to use this shell on Windows.

-Thanks to Microsofts latest invest in that area, it is now possible to have a fully blown Linux environment with nearly no limitations regarding the terminal.
+Thanks to Microsofts latest invest in that area, it is now possible to have a fully blown Linux environment with nearly no limitations regarding the Terminal.

 ![Windows Terminal](windows-terminal.png "Windows Terminal showing the ZSH shell")

 As shown above, the _Windows Terminal_ allows to have multiple tabs, it also allows to split the pane which is a very nice feature.
 Using that you don't need additional tools like _tmux_ or others.

 ![](windows-terminal-2.png "Windows Terminal pane mode")